What Is Schengen Visa Travel Insurance?

 There are three types of Schengen visas:

-Type A visas
+Type A Schengen Visas

 Type A visas or Airport Transit Visas allow travelers from non-Schengen states to transit through the international zone of an airport in a Schengen country, without entering the country.

-Type C visas
+Type C Schengen Visas

 The type C visa is issued by the visa services of a country within the Schengen area and allows the holder to stay or travel freely within the Schengen area.